Unbiased Approximations for Stationary Distributions of McKean-Vlasov SDEs: Conclusion

 \section{Conclusion}

 McKean-Vlasov stochastic differential equations (MVSDEs) are an important class of processes, that are used in a range of applications.
 A recent study of these processes has been on inference, related to either parameter estimation, or approximations of their corresponding invariant measure.
 The focus of this work was to develop a method that is able to unbiasedly approximate invariant measure of MVSDEs, which are commonly subject to a bias resulting from a discretization scheme.
 We consider an Euler-Maruyama discretization and present an unbiased algorithm motivated from the unbiased Monte Carlo algorithms, that exploit variance reduction techniques.
 We were firstly able to demonstrate the ergodicity of various processes we consider to an invariant measure at a geometric rate.
 To the best of our knowledge these are the first such results, in the discrete-time setting.
 From this we proved that our estimator is unbiased.
 We presented various numerical experiments to verify our theory on a range of MVSDEs.
 These includes a Currie-Weiss model, a 3D neuron model and a parameter estimation problem.
 Our motivation was to consider MVSDEs which omitted an invariant measure, and some where an approximation was required. \\ In terms of future work there are a number of interesting directions one can take. \begin{itemize} \item A first direction is to consider higher-order discretization schemes, which have more favourable strong and weak error rates.
 Examples of this would be splitting order schemes, such as BAOAB and UBU.
 This has been explored in the following works \cite{chada,chada2}, which also used to develop unbiased estimator for sampling. \item A second direction would be the consideration of neural MVSDEs \cite{yang}, which are motivated form the recent directions of neural SDEs and neural ODEs, used for approximations within deep-learning.
 This is a recent field, with considerable potential in diffusion models.
 Presenting new schemes at handling various biases would prove useful. \item One could consider the application of such unbiased methods to McKean-Vlasov stochastic partial differential equations (MVSPDEs).
 This is very much an open direction as very little work has been conducted, both numerically and theoretically. \item Finally it would be of interest to verify if our unbiased estimator is of finite variance.
 This computation is not so trivial, and goes beyond the work of this article.
-We envision the proof procedure would follow similarly to that in \cite{siddig}. \end{itemize}
+We envision the proof procedure would follow similarly to that in \cite{siddig}.
+This is also related to proving that our unbiased estimator, attains finite computational time.
+This has been discussed in Section \ref{sec:theo_disc} where we leave this for an additional paper. \end{itemize}